Madison County reporting three new COVID-19 cases

 That brings the total of positive COVID-19 cases in the county to seven.

+She said as long as local non-essential businesses remain open, people will continue to leave their homes.

+“Our local ordinance is more stringent than the governor’s order,” Grimes said.
+“The Madison County Commissioners are fully in support of the actions being taken by the county’s health board.”

-The three new reported cases include the county’s first death from the virus.
+The three new reported confirmed cases Friday include the county’s first death from the virus.

-Frederick Partlow, 78, of Frankton died in Hamilton County where he was hospitalized.

 “We expect several more cases to be reported in Madison County,” Grimes said.